Skip to main content Skip to secondary navigation

 Workgroup role mapping allows you to easily maintain site editing permissions by assigning a user role to an entire workgroup.

-What’s a Workgroup?
+What’s a workgroup?

-A workgroup is a list of members in a group, identified by their SUNet IDs, and given a name that uniquely identifies it.
+A Stanford workgroup is a list of members in a group, identified by their SUNet IDs, and given a name that uniquely identifies it.
 A workgroup may also contain subgroups — other workgroups identified by their name.

 Note: For the purposes of mapping Workgroups to Drupal roles, Workgroup administrators will receive the role regardless of whether they are explicitly listed as members of the Workgroup.

-Workgroups come in two flavors:
+Stanford workgroups come in two flavors:

 1. Organization workgroups owned and managed groups of people in departments, divisions, or projects (e.g., its:directors, gsb:affiliates, helpdesk:consultants)